danielurias/zapbubblesenior/README.md

-# Zapbubble Audio Downlaod & Upload
+# Zapbubble Audio Download & Upload

 This project consists of a Nodejs server and a Vuejs frontend.
 The main purpose of this web app is to have the option to download free wav/mp3 files from a public collection and allow